-All exterior Improvements require AC approval unless specifically noted otherwise:
+All exterior of the following ancillary iImprovements require AC approval unless specifically noted otherwise:

-Section 3.11 Accessory Structures.
+Section 3.110 Accessory Structures.

-Accessory structures such as storage sheds, gazebos, greenhouses, etc. shall be located in the back yard or in a location not prominently visible to the street or adjacent homes and shall adhere to the standards of site development and architectural standards provided herein or otherwise by the District.
+Accessory structures such as storage sheds, gazebos, greenhouses, etc. shall be located in the rear back yard or in a location not prominently visible to the street or adjacent homes and shall adhere to the standards of site development and architectural standards provided herein or otherwise by the MVMDDistrict.
 Carports are prohibited.
-Requests for approval for accessory structures will be reviewed on a case-by-case basis, taking into consideration the exterior finish, colors, Lot size, square footage of the home and proposed location of the accessory structure, etc. Gazebos must be an integral part of the landscape plan.
+Requests for approval for accessory structures will be reviewed on a case-by-case basis, taking into consideration the exterior finish, colors, lotLot size, square footage of the home and proposed location of the accessory structure, etc. Gazebos must be an integral part of the landscape plan.
 Accessory structures are limited to one story as defined by PPRBD and shall not exceed ten feet (10') without AC approval.

-Section 3.12 Air Conditioning Equipment.
+Section 3.124 Air Conditioning Equipment.

-Air conditioning units, including swamp coolers, must be installed on the main level of the home only, located only in a side or rear yard behind privacy fencing and must be substantially screened from adjacent properties.
+Ground level and window a Air conditioning units, including swamp coolers, must be installed on the main level of the home only, located only in a side or rear yard behind privacy fencing and must be substantially screened from adjacent properties.